Bukama/flywaytest/README.md

 [INFO] Successfully applied 1 migration to schema "C##SCHEMAUSER" (execution time 00:00.415s)
 ```

-It can can also be created by defining a baseline.
+It can also be created by defining a baseline.

-# Requirements / Questions
+# Requirements and questions
-The following requirements and questions were investigated during the evaluation.
+The following requirements (next to the one listed in the [Environment section](#environment) and questions were investigated during the evaluation.

 **How to support multiple schemas?**

 The easiest (and I think most comfortable) way is to define different _Maven_ profiles.
 Each profile defines the non-critical (in terms of SCM) values, like the URL and the schemauser, but of course not the password.
 So when working on a schema only the profile's name and the password must be passed.
-The password can even be stored in a personal `settings.xml`, but of course it then should be encrypted using [Maven's password encryption](https://maven.apache.org/guides/mini/guide-encryption.html).
+The password can even be stored in a personal `settings.xml`, but of course it then should be encrypted using [_Maven_'s password encryption](https://_Maven_.apache.org/guides/mini/guide-encryption.html).

 The three default variation only work, when the same credentials are used everywhere, see [_Flyway_ FAQ: Multiple schemas](https://flywaydb.org/documentation/faq#multiple-schemas).
 Of course, the schema name(s) must be defined (e.g. by using the `schemas` property), when working on another user's schema.
-In this example the schemaowner is used for migration, resulting in using the schemaowner's schema.
+In this example the schema owner is used for migration, resulting in using the schema owner's schema.

 **How to connect to Oracle databases?**